tpm2-software/tpm2-tools/man/tss2_pcrextend.1.md

 # DESCRIPTION

 **tss2_pcrextend**(1) - This command extends the data into the PCR listed.
 The parameter logData is extended into the PCR log.
 If the logData is NULL, only the PCR extend takes place.
-All PCRs currently active in the TPM are extended, see
+All PCRs currently active in the TPM are extended.
-TPM2_PCR_Event.

 # OPTIONS